WE ARE OPEN 48 WEEKS OF THE YEAR

 "We aim for all our children and families to feel completely at ease and that nursery is an extension to their home life.
 We recognise that for most families we are the first step into the big outside world and we endeavour to make this as easy a transition as possible".
-Statement by Nikki Finnis-Parker Nursery manager.
+Statement by Nikki Finnis-Parker - Avenue Nursery owner.

 Avenue Nursery opening times

 Monday - Friday